 The proximal humeral fractures are classified in order to evaluate the surgical indication and to predict the potential of healing through the viability of the various fragments and based on the fracture pattern (36).
-The 4-segment system first described by Neer, that has been used worldwide, focuses on displacement of segments rather than fracture lines.
+The 4-segment system first described by Neer, that has been used worldwide, focuses on displacemet of segments rather than fracture lines.
 The displacement of a fragment is recognized when there is more than 1 cm of displacement or more than 45 degrees of angulation.
 In the binary system developped by Hertel, the 4 parts that constitutes proximal humerus are regrouped to enlist the possible configurations (27).
 Valgus impacted Neer type 4 fractures consist of a special subgroup that requires particular interest (19) (Figure 4).
+A novel concept of a pattern based classification has been recently introduced by Mayo Clinic and the Fundación Jiménez Díaz including seven common fracture patterns.
+The Mayo-FJD classification scheme has been validated with adequate intraobserver and interobserver agreement and has become prevalent as an easy and comprehensive method.